Common questions about Catering industry placements

 You can adapt the industry placement model to fit your requirements.
 You can share a placement with one other employer to make up a complete placement of at least 315 hours.

 Both employers would agree appropriate activities that support the student’s development objectives.
-It may be that you can offer a placement with another organisation that you already work with.
+It may be that you can share an industry placement with another organisation that you already work with.
 A placement model where a student works across more than 1 site or in several teams may be ideal for you in sharing the load and for the student in getting a broader understanding about catering.

-Your college or school may be able to suggest another local organisation that you could share the placement with, or you may be able to identify and work with customers or suppliers.
+Your school or college may be able to suggest another local organisation that you could share the placement with, or you may be able to identify and work with customers or suppliers.

 The school or college will help you understand the course the student will be studying and the areas of skills development they are looking for.
 This will allow you to be clear about the work that students can do and what would be useful and helpful for you and for them.